 Are Massachusetts Records Public?

 The majority of all the records and information created or used by the various government entities are open to the public.
 The Massachusetts Public Records Law defines public records as information made, received, or used by any officer or employee of the commonwealth or any person or organization funded by the commonwealth (G. L. c.
 4, § 7(26)).
-Records considered public information in Massachusetts includes the following:
+Records considered public information in Massachusetts according to the states public records laws include the following:

 - Massachusetts inmate records